Infections in the operating room

 Discover the proven quality of Biogel®gloves – Biogel gloves are designed not only to protect the hands of the wearer, but to support precision .
 This commitment to precision runs through everything we do: from how Biogel gloves are made, to how they feel and ultimately how they support the team’s precise performance.
 Our range of Biogel gloves includes gloves for surgical use and examination gloves.

 Discover the breadth and depth of our BARRIER® range of surgical drapes to help protect patients from bacterial transfer.

 BARRIER staff clothing

 Discover the BARRIER® range of staff clothing – a wide range of protective clothing for the safety and comfort of healthcare professionals and patients.

 Increase efficiency in the operating room with surgical procedure trays.
-You can customise sterile packs to include all the single-use equipment surgical teams need for specific procedures.
+You can customise the sterile packs by including components surgical teams need for specific interventions.